tjizep/libspaces/docs/TUTORIAL.md

         print(k, s.cities[k].population)
     end

+Alternative iteration

+    for k,v in pairs(s.cities) do
+        print(k, v.population)
+    end

-The code for this tutorial can be found [here](src/examples/tutorial.lua)
+The code for this tutorial can be found [here](../src/examples/tutorial.lua)